Fuzzbox999/linux-dotfiles/README.md

 ![Screenie](https://raw.githubusercontent.com/Fuzzbox999/dotfiles/master/Images/Screenshots/screenie.jpg)

-If you intend to use some of my dotfiles, be advised that a custom configuration is often complicated; things are intricately linked, so don't just copy the files because they probably won't work on your system.
-Ricing i3, i3bar or dmenu is really not difficult to achieve.
-So read the files, understand what they do, be inspired and do your own stuff.
-If you need a tip, drop me a mail fuzzbox.flc (a) gmail.
+System configuration, software and hardware are intricately linked.
+Don't just copy the files because they probably won't work on your system.
+Read the files, understand what they do, and do your own stuff.

 Fuzz'